Why Do Women Stay In Abusive Relationships?

 Social pressures towards broken homes.

-Social pressures regarding broken homes is another reason why women choose to remain in an abusive relationship.
-There are so many stereotypes and unfair judgments surrounding broken marriages and broken homes today.
-This forces some women to remain in a bad situation.
-Social pressures are real and affect us all differently.
-For some people, such pressures force them to remain in an abusive relationship because of how they will be perceived and looked at if they did.
+For some people, such pressures force them to remain in an abusive relationship because of how they will be perceived and looked at if they do.
 This is more severe in some cultures than others but again can cause people to remain in abusive relationships.
 In some cultures, there is little to no support at all when it comes to women being abused.

 Shared Lives e.g. friends and family.

 Another reason why women might choose to remain in an abusive relationship is that they have a shared life with their abuser.
-For example, If the couple has been together for a long time and they have the same social circles and their families are to each other then this might force them to remain in such a relationship because they do not want to distract the family or their friends lives by forcing them to choose.
+For example, If the couple has been together for a long time and they have the same social circles and families are to each other then this might force them to remain in such a relationship because they do not want to distract the family or their friends lives by forcing them to choose.

 Fear of Starting Over.